ltcmweb/app-ltcmweb/MWEB.md

 All integers are unsigned little-endian unless indicated.
 Sizes are in bytes.
 `P1` and `P2` are set to zero unless indicated.

+The general workflow is:
+- "Get Public Key" to reset MWEB data and set the keychain.
+- "Add Input" for each MWEB input.
+- "Add Output" / "Sign Output" for each MWEB output.
+- "Sign Kernel - Phase 1" to set the kernel parameters.
+- "Sign Kernel - Phase 2" for each peg-out.
+- "Sign Kernel - Phase 3" to finalize the kernel.

 Get Public Key
 --------------